 2018 Kawasaki Ninja 400

 The Ninja 400 pushes the once quarter-liter class even higher, replacing the outgoing Ninja 300 for 2018.
 An assist-and-slipper clutch and stiffer fork lead off improvements.
 MSRP starts at $4,999.

 2018 Kawasaki Ninja ZX-10R SE

 Kawasaki’s World Superbike-winning flagship sportbike gets semi-active electronic suspension, forged wheels and a quickshifter.
-Pricing and availability are TBD.
+MSRP is $21,899.

 2018 Kawasaki H2 SX